 OVERVIEW OF PROGRAM

 The central focus of the graduate program in Biochemistry and Molecular Biophysics (BMB) is the relationship between biological form and function at a fundamental level.
-This newly organized program provides students with an integrated and interdisciplinary approach to graduate education.
+This program provides students with an integrated and interdisciplinary approach to graduate education.
 The faculty in the BMB Graduate Group are unified by a common interest in understanding biological phenomena at the quantitative, mechanistic or molecular level, drawing on modern biochemical, biophysical, chemical and physical methods.
 The graduate program trains students in the scientific concepts and methods necessary for conducting basic research and its application to medicine.
 The program is designed to prepare students for careers as independent investigators.

 The strength of the program resides in its unusually broad combination of faculty interests and disciplines.
-Faculty members are drawn from several departments within the Medical School (including Biochemistry and Biophysics, Physiology, Medicine, Pharmacology, Radiology, and Cell and Developmental Biology); from the Schools of Dental and Veterinary Medicine; from the School of Arts and Sciences (Biology, Chemistry, and Physics); and from affiliated research institutes such as the Wistar Institute and the Fox Chase Institute for Cancer Research.
+Faculty members are drawn from many departments within the Perelman School of Medicine, the Schools of Dental and Veterinary Medicine, as well as departments in the School of Arts and Science, from the School of Engineering, and from affiliated research institutes such as the Wistar Institute and the Fox Chase Institute for Cancer Research.

 Faculty Research Interests